lwjohnst86/nefa-code/doc/manuscript.md

 Family Chair in Diabetes Research at Mount Sinai Hospital and University of Toronto; RBP holds a Tier II Canada Research Chair in Brain Lipid Metabolism;
 AJH holds a Tier II Canada Research Chair in Diabetes Epidemiology.

-the guarantor's name (person[s] taking responsibility for the contents of the article), funding/financial support, conflict of interest statement

 # Tables